 “People believe in black magic, believe that witchcraft controls their lives through curses and spells and magical poisons,” says Smith.
 “They’re trapped in the same animistic worldview that controlled their ancestors.”

-Wycliffe Associates is bringing together mother-tongue Bible translators, including some from warring clans, to begin new Bible translation projects using a collaborative, rapid Bible translation method called MAST (Mobilized Assistance Supporting Translation).
+Wycliffe Associates is bringing together mother-tongue Bible translators, including some from warring clans, to begin new Bible translation projects using a collaborative Bible translation method called MAST (Mobilized Assistance Supporting Translation).

 “We’ve seen the Holy Spirit at work,” says Smith.
 “We must share the Scriptures to bring hope and healing to these people.”